Skip Navigation Hotkeys

 Procedure

-There is no one standardized procedure for the supply of assistive products.
+There is no one standardized procedure for the provision of assistive products.
 Therefore, only a general guide can be given here.

-Steps: 1. determine need 2. prescription 3. cost estimate 4. clarify cost coverage 5. delivery 5. evaluation Hifsmittel supply procedure for private use Steps: 1. determine need 2. prescription 3. cost estimate 4. clarify cost coverage 5. delivery 5. evaluation Hifsmittel supply procedure for private use
+Steps: 1. determine need 2. prescription 3. cost estimate 4. clarify assumption of costs 5. delivery 5. evaluation Procedure for the supply of aids for private use Steps: 1. determine need 2. prescription 3. cost estimate 4. clarify assumption of costs 5. delivery 5. evaluation Procedure for the supply of aids for private use

-This information relates to the provision of assistive products for personal use or, more specifically, to care within the meaning of §33 of the German Social Code, Book V, i.e. when care is financed by a statutory health insurance.
+This information relates to the provision of assistive products for the personal area or specifically to care within the meaning of §33 SGB V, i.e. when care is financed by statutory health insurance.

-Based on the DVfR's proposal for an optimal supply process, the following steps are relevant for an individual and needs-based supply.
+Based on the DVfR's proposal for an optimal care process, the following steps are relevant for individual and needs-based care.

 Whether an assistive product is needed can be determined, for example, in an acute hospital, a rehabilitation clinic or by the family doctor.
-Ideally, several professional groups (e.g. doctor, occupational therapist, physiotherapist, nurses) as well as the affected person him/herself and, if necessary, his/her relatives should discuss possible assistive products.
-Products that come into question should be selected as part of a detailed consultation and, if possible, tried and tested in advance by the users.
-This can be done in cooperation with medical supply stores or assistive device counseling centers.
+Ideally, several professional groups (e.g. doctor, occupational therapist, physiotherapist, nursing staff) as well as the affected person themselves and, if necessary, their relatives should advise on possible assistive products.
+Potential products should be selected as part of a detailed consultation and, if possible, tried and tested by the user in advance.
+This can be done in cooperation with specialist medical supply retailers or assistive technology advice centers.

-In addition to the physical limitations of the people concerned, it is important to take into account their personal life situation, abilities and expectations, the domestic situation, the environment and the general feasibility of the fitting in order to avoid incorrect fittings.
-If the willingness or ability to use a particular assistive product is not present, or if the conditions in the environment are not met, a supply does not fulfill its purpose.
+In addition to the physical limitations of those affected, it is important to consider their personal life situation, abilities and expectations, the domestic situation, the environment and the general feasibility of the fitting in order to avoid incorrect fittings.
+If the willingness or ability to use a particular assistive product is not present or if the conditions in the environment are not met, the care will not fulfill its purpose.

-Assistive products are prescribed by a physician.
-Ideally, there should be coordination between the physician, therapist and/or nursing staff, medical supply retailer or assistive device consultant and the person affected.
+Assistive products are prescribed by a doctor.
+Ideally, there should be consultation between the doctor, therapist and/or nursing staff, specialist medical supply retailer or assistive technology consultant and the person concerned.

 The required assistive products should be described as precisely as possible on the prescription and any special functions required should also be described.
-It is also advisable for the doctor to explain the necessity of the prescription in more detail on the prescription.
+It is also recommended that the doctor explains the necessity of the prescription in more detail on the prescription.
 The SHI-assistive product number for the specific product (if available) or an example product should also be listed.

-Assistive products are among the mandatory benefits of the statutory health insurance (GKV).
-They are not budget-relevant for physicians, and no reference values (monetary value of assistive products that a physician can prescribe per quarter and patient) are defined for assistive products.
+Assistive products are among the mandatory benefits covered by statutory health insurance (GKV).
+They are not relevant to doctors' budgets and no reference values (monetary value of assistive products that a doctor can prescribe per quarter and patient) have been set for assistive products.

-An entitlement to the provision of assistive products by the health insurance fund does not automatically result from the prescription by a physician!
-This is because the principle of the obligation to provide benefits is that the supply must be economical , satisfactory , necessary and appropriate (cf. § 12 SGB V).
-In addition, it must not be an object of daily use.
+An entitlement to the provision of assistive products by the health insurance fund does not automatically arise from the prescription by a doctor!
+This is because the principle of the obligation to provide benefits is that the care must be economical, satisfactory, necessary and appropriate (see Section 12 SGB V).
+In addition, it must not be an item of daily use.

-Important note on the medical technical aids register: As confirmed by various court rulings, the Statuatory Health Insurance's Medical Technical Aids Register does not have a conclusive character, but is only an orientation and interpretation aid!
-Therefore, it is also possible that assistive products that are not listed in the Statuatory Health Insurance's Medical Technical Aids register are covered by the statutory health insurance funds.
-In this case, the attending physician must usually provide a detailed justification for the prescription.
+Important note on the medical technical aids register: As confirmed by various court rulings, however, the Statuatory Health Insurance's Medical Technical Aids Register is not exhaustive, but is merely an orientation and interpretation aid!
+It is therefore also possible for assistive products that are not listed in the Statuatory Health Insurance's Medical Technical Aids Register to be covered by the statutory health insurance funds.
+In this case, the treating physicians must usually provide detailed justification for the prescription.

-After selecting and prescribing the assistive products, an application with the cost estimate from the service provider (e.g. medical supply store) must be submitted to the service provider (e.g. health insurance company) before procurement.
-This initiates the approval procedure.
+Once the assistive products have been selected and prescribed, an application with a cost estimate from the service provider (e.g. medical supply store) must be submitted to the service provider (e.g. health insurance company) before procurement.
+This initiates the approval process.
 The prescribed assistive products cannot be received at the medical supply store with a prescription alone.
 Every supply of assistive products is subject to approval by the service provider.
-After the application and the cost estimate have been reviewed by the service provider, the insured person will, in the best case, receive a confirmation of benefits.
+After the application and cost estimate have been checked by the service provider, the insured person will receive a confirmation of benefits in the best case scenario.

-The following applies to the provision of assistive products by the statutory health insurance: Individual health insurance companies have concluded contracts with service providers such as medical supply stores.
-The insured person must be informed of these so that he or she knows where to obtain the assistive products.
+The following applies to the provision of assistive products by statutory health insurance: individual health insurance funds have concluded contracts with service providers such as medical supply stores.
+These must be named to the insured person so that they know where they can obtain the assistive products.
 As a rule, assistive products must be obtained from these contractual partners.
-In individual cases, another company can be contracted upon application.
+In individual cases, another company can be commissioned on application.
 Any additional costs incurred as a result must be borne by the insured person.
-The health insurance company only pays the contractually agreed price for the assistive products and also only the follow-up costs incurred for them.
+The health insurance company only pays the contractually agreed price for the assistive products and only the follow-up costs incurred.
 In principle, assistive products remain the property of the health insurance company and must be returned when they are no longer needed.
 Assistive products can also be loaned to insured persons by the health insurance fund.

-In most cases, the actual provision of a specific assistive product is carried out by a medical supply store.
+In most cases, the actual supply of a specific assistive product is carried out by a medical supply store.
 This is then the service provider.
-There are also other service providers, for example pharmacies or orthopedic shoemakers.
+There are also other service providers, for example pharmacies or orthopaedic shoemakers.

 • the purchase or loan of the assistive products